BARRETTMEAG/Lucidum/4. Final_Project/Best_Tree/README.md

 - Treefile is to showing what the tree looks like before the values and cladogram are used.

 - Colored.treefile shows that this tree would look like if you colored it according to the posterior values.

+- When comparing Treefile vs. Contree, there are many similaries.